telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/charts.md

 slug: htmlhelpers_charts_aspnetcore
 ---

-# Charts Html Helper
+# Charts HtmlHelper

-The Charts Html helper is a server-side wrapper for the [Kendo UI Charts](http://docs.telerik.com/kendo-ui/controls/charts/overview).
+The Charts HtmlHelper extension is a server-side wrapper for the [Kendo UI Charts](http://docs.telerik.com/kendo-ui/controls/charts/overview).

 The [Kendo UI Charts](http://demos.telerik.com/aspnet-core/) use modern browser technologies to render high-quality data visualizations.
 All graphics are rendered on the client by using [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) with a fallback to [Canvas](http://www.canvasgfx.com/).